test

 A large-scale demonstration of how cities can use Internet of Things (IoT) technologies for smarter living.

-how can cities use the internet of things?
+How can cities use the Internet of Things?

 Leeds Beckett University has secured funding of more than €770,000 as part of a €15 million European Commission funded project called MONICA - which stands for "Management of Networked Internet of Things (IoT) Wearables – Very Large Scale Demonstration of Cultural Societal Applications".